Celebrities who own unusual properties

 The house spreads out over 8,500 square feet (790 sqm) and offers lots of space for the family to enjoy.

-The couple used interior designer Joe Nahem to help them with the décor and a focal point of the house is this beautiful living room with its huge wraparound fireplace wall by ceramic artist Peter Lane, reports celebrity site Hello!
-Magazine.
+The couple used interior designer Joe Nahem to help them with the décor, and a focal point of the house is this beautiful living room with its huge wraparound fireplace wall by ceramic artist Peter Lane.

-Outside, there’s a large swimming pool, outdoor living room and bar, as well as an alfresco dining table and huge cinema-style TV screen.
+Outside, there’s a large swimming pool, outdoor living room and bar, plus an alfresco dining table and huge cinema-style TV screen.

 Robert Downey Jr.’s historic Hamptons windmill